diesel-subs/Diesel-Electric-Submarine-FAQs/docs/categories/life-aboard-ww2-us-subs/FAQs/what-did-a-typical-day-at-sea-consist-of.md

-# What did a typical day at sea consist of?

 === "Short Answer"
     A typical day consisted of two four-hour shifts on watch plus time spent for maintenance, paperwork, studying and training.